2020PB/police-brutality/reports/Oregon.md

 ### Police respond to thrown water bottle with excessive force | June 6th

 At the beginning of footage, it appears a water bottle is thrown.
 It bounces against a concrete barricade.
 Police respond with tear gas.
-When protestors run to the tear gas in an attempt to defuse it, police respond with rubber bullets.
+When protesters run to the tear gas in an attempt to defuse it, police respond with rubber bullets.

 tags: tear-gas, rubber-bullet, shoot, protester